-Currently there are 72 homes for sale and 11 vacant land parcels for sale in 33810
+Currently there are 187 homes for sale, 1 condos and apartments for sale and 15 vacant land parcels for sale in 33810

 Located in Polk County in Central Florida, Lakeland is the biggest city of the region between Tampa and Orlando.
 According to the U.S. Census Bureau, the city has a population of 100,710 people and - due to its convenient location on Interstate 4 - it is also home to a number of large industries, like cattle, citrus, phosphate and tourism.

 Lakeland was founded in 1885 and earned the name due to the large number of lakes near the area that today comprises Downtown Lakeland.
 The city has an incredibly rich history, with its original inhabitants being Native American tribes, who lived in the area for thousands of years, until the Spanish invaders conquered the land and wiped them out.
 Little is left of the Native American culture, unfortunately, with the exception of scant archaeological records, including a few personal artifacts and shell mounds.

 Fast forward to the Spanish-American war in the late 1800s.
 That point in history was crucial to the development of Lakeland, as the town housed over 9,000 troops, which led to the construction of many significant structures, including the Terrace Hotel, New Florida Hotel (Regency Tower, currently Lake Mirror Tower), the Polk Theatre, Frances Langford Promenade, Polk Museum of Art.
 Lakeland has many historic districts and is also home to the largest on-site collection of renowned architect Frank Lloyd Wright.

 Located in the humid subtropical zone, Lakeland has hot, rainy summers and dry, very mild winters with frequent sunny skies.
 Due to its strategic location, the city is an important transportation hub, connecting several cities in the State, and is also home to companies like FedEx Freight and FedEx Services.